muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 # Heroes

-Looking at the component in the Angular version of the app, we can come up with a bullet list of the DOM elements.
+Heroes component utilizes the other hero components and is the most complex so far.
+Looking at the Angular version of the app, we can come up with a bullet list of the DOM elements.

 - `ListHeader` child component
 - `div`